SilkRose/Pony/stories/helpful-and-heartfelt/helpful-and-heartfelt.md

 # Helpful and Heartfelt

-I stand in front of Twilight's front door with my hoof a few inches from it.
+I stand in front of Twilight's house with my hoof a few inches from the door.
 I take a few seconds to get my bearings and knock.

 *You can do this, Pinkie.
 You're just trying to spend time with her.*